 Walking through the Old Town: what to see in Narni.

-The walls preserves those masterpieces of art that make Narni worth to visit:
+In the higest part of the cliff Narni si dominated by the Medieval Fortress, and the city walls preserve those masterpieces of art that make Narni worth to visit:

 - the ancient Cathedral of San Giovenale which, in addition to the patron’s remains, preservers works of absolute value;

 - the buildings in Piazza dei Priori: the Podestà Palace – today municipality’s headquarter, the Priori Palace with the characteristic loggia of Gattapone and the Manini Theatre;

 - the Eroli Palace headquarter of the museum, of the art gallery and the municipality’s library;

 - the churches of Santa Margherita, Santa Maria Impensole and San Francesco symbol of Terzieri that between April and May makes people live again the year 1371 thanks to Corsa all’Anello;

 - Narni Sotterranea with its fascinate hypogeum environments, including the Hall of Torments of the Inquisition;

 - the squares and the narrow streets which host some cultural events as Narnia Festival, Narni Città Teatro and the International Festival Le Luci della Ribalta.

 Narnia, which inspired C.S Lewis for its writing of the “The Chronicles of Narnia”, is a city which you can discover as a book, browsing it page after page.